 Students who have completed an undergraduate degree and wish to take additional undergraduate courses on a non degree-seeking basis may apply directly to the College of General Studies.
 Most post-baccalaureate students take courses in order to facilitate a career change, as prerequisites for a graduate program, or for personal enrichment.
 Students must submit proof of the undergraduate degree received (either a copy of the diploma or a transcript showing the degree and the date it was awarded).
 The application deadline is two weeks before the start of classes.
 A one-time application fee of $45 is required, and admission is valid for one calendar year.

-Accelerated High School students are high school juniors and seniors, age 16 years or older, who take a maximum of six credits per term while continuing their high school programs.
+Accelerated High School students are high school juniors and seniors, age 16 years or older, who take up to six regular undergraduate college credits on campus while continuing their high school programs.
+Qualified students become part-time, non-matriculated students in the Kenneth P. Dietrich School of Arts and Sciences.
 They attend regular on-campus classes with college undergraduates and are not identified in the classroom as high school students.

 The Director of College in High School and Accelerated High School has the authority to set requirements for admission to Accelerated High School.
 The application includes permission sections that must be completed by parents or guardians and school officials and must be submitted with other application materials.